Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: SAT-Based Algorithms for Selected Inconsistency Measures

 \subsection{The Max-Distance Inconsistency Measure}

-Let $\kb$ be a propositional knowledge base and let $u$ be an integer representing a candidate for an upper bound for $\imdalal(\kb)$.
-As in the previous sections, see Encoding \ref{tab:sat-dalal-max} for a concise overview on the proposed SAT encoding $\satmax(\kb,u)$ for the problem $\upperiarg{\imdalal}$.
-The construction of the encoding will be elaborated in the following.
+Let, once again, $\kb$ be a propositional knowledge base, and let $u$ be an integer representing a potential upper bound for $\imdalal(\kb)$.
+In the following, we construct a SAT encoding $\satmax(\kb,u)$ for the problem $\upperiarg{\imdalal}$.

-Generally, the distance-based inconsistency measures look for an interpretation with an ``optimal'' distance; the definition of ``optimal'' depends on the measure.
-With respect to $\imdalal$, we are searching for the ``optimal'' interpretation which has the minimal maximum distance to the models of all formulas in $\kb$.
+As a reminder, the distance-based inconsistency measures look for an interpretation with an ``optimal'' distance.
+Regarding $\imdalal$, the ``optimal'' interpretation has the minimal maximum distance to the models of all formulas in $\kb$.
 In case one or more formulas in $\kb$ are unsatisfiable, i.\,e., they possess no models, $\imdalal(\kb)= \infty$.

 First we need a representation of the ``optimal'' interpretation that will be computed by the measure.
-For each atom $\varAt \in \atoms(\kb)$, we add a new atom $\varAt_o$ that represents this atom's value assignment in the ``optimal interpretation'' ((SDM1) in Encoding \ref{tab:sat-dalal-max}).
-Let $\atoms_O$ be the set of atoms of the optimal interpretation.
+For each atom $\varAt \in \atoms(\kb)$, we add a new atom $\varAt_o$ that represents this atom's value assignment in the ``optimal interpretation'' (SDM1).
+Let $\atoms_O$ be the set of atoms of the optimal interpretation, i.\,e., $\atoms_O = \{X_o \mid X\in \atoms(\kb)\}$.

-With the exception of the $\imdalal(\kb)=\infty$ case (i.\,e., the case in which at least one of the formulas in $\kb$ is contradictory), all formulas in $\kb$ must be satisfied by some interpretation.
+With the exception of the case that $\imdalal(\kb)=\infty$ (i.\,e., the case in which at least one of the formulas is contradictory), all formulas in $\kb$ must be satisfied by some interpretation.
 For every formula $\varFor \in \kb$, we create a clone $\varFor_i$ with $i\in \{1, \ldots, \abs{\mathcal{K}}\}$.
 For every $i$, all atoms $\varAt$ that appear in a formula $\varFor_{i}$ are replaced with new atoms $\varAt_i$ (SDM2).
 We add the modified clones $\varFor_i$ to the encoding (SDM4).
 This models that the formulas are all satisfiable individually and allows us to put their models and the optimal interpretation in relation in the next step.